Try Some Tempeh for Breakfast

 4 cups of spinach or other favorite green to top your breakfast scramble over

 Crumble the tempeh in little pieces.
-In a small skillet, heat 1 tablespoon of tempeh and allow to get brown and crunchy on medium high heat.
+In a small skillet, heat 1 tablespoon of oil and allow to get brown and crunchy on medium high heat.

 Meanwhile in a medium skillet, heat another tablespoon of oil and begin sauteing onion and bell pepper until they begin to soften.
 Add the corn tortilla triangles and let them get slightly crispy.
 Take off heat and toss in crumbled, seasoned tempeh.